explainers-by-googlers/prompt-api/README.md

 To actually get a response back from the model given a prompt, the following possible stages are involved:

 1. Download the model, if necessary.
-2. Establish a session, including configuring [per-session options](#configuration-of-per-session-options).
+2. Establish a session, including configuring per-session options and parameters.
 3. Add an initial prompt to establish context.
 (This will not generate a response.)
 4. Execute a prompt and receive a response.